harvard-edtech/dce-trumba/docBuilder/DOCS_HOME.md

 # Trumba

+## Quickstart

-First, create an auth object:
+First, put your trumba credentials into an object:

 ```ts
 const auth = {
   username: 'your trumba username',